St Alban's Church, Pauatahanui

+St Alban's Church is an heritage-listed Anglican church located in Pāuatahanui, Porirua, New Zealand.

+History

-St Alban's Church, built in 1898, in Pauatahanui, Porirua is the second church to be built in Pauatahanui, New Zealand.
-St Alban's Church was listed by the New Zealand Historic Places Trust (since renamed to Heritage New Zealand) as a Category 2 historic place in 1983.
+Built in 1898 and designed by Frederick de Jersey Clere in the Gothic Revival style, the current church is the second church to be built in Pāuatahanui.
+The church was listed in 1983 by Heritage New Zealand as a Category 2 historic place.

 The building is on the old site of the Matai Paua pā, that was built by Te Rangihaeata, the Ngāti Toa leader in 1846.
-The church was designed by Frederick de Jersey Clere.